 You should try adding a progress bar in your contact form when creating a form with a long list of questions.
 Though it doesn’t have any direct impact on increasing the conversion rate for your form, it will add to the user experience.
 Your users will be able to see the process of filling out the form.
 In that way, the chances of leaving your form will decrease.

 Well, nowadays, there are so many form builder plugins in WordPress that will help you to style beautiful CSS forms for your website.
 Today we will see how you can create responsive form CSS using WP Fluent Forms.
 So, let’s dive into the topic.

-Style beautiful CSS forms using WP Fluent Forms’ global styler
+Style beautiful CSS forms using Fluent Forms’ global styler

-WP Fluent Forms is designed in a way that can create different good looking forms for your website.
+Fluent Forms is designed in a way that can create different good-looking forms for your website.
 Still, if you want to make a form that matches your website style, you can use the global styler feature of WP Fluent Forms.

 The global styler permits you to easily style any design for the form without a single coding system.
 This article will help you to make beautiful CSS forms using Fluent Forms elements and layouts with Global Styler in a few clicks.

 After creating a form, click on preview and design from the corner of the top right side of the editor.
 A preview window will open, and now you can style your form elements as you want.

 The design part comes with two holders, named as the General Tab and the Misc Tab.
 The General tab is for styling the template of each form.
 You can choose from any of the models, such as Default, Modern, Classic, Bootstrap Style, and Custom (Advanced Customization).